 Land use planning in Kirkland functions within a rich backdrop of regional and Countywide planning, in recognition that individual communities in the region will accommodate growth more sustainably when planning is undertaken in a coordinated fashion.
-Two major elements of Countywide planning - Countywide Planning Policies (CPPs) and growth targets - will be particularly influential in helping shape the City's upcoming 2024-44 Comprehensive Plan Update and are the subject of a briefing/study session before City Council on February 2, 2021.
-These two policy initiatives are summarized below, and will be discussed in more detail at the upcoming study session.
+Two major elements of Countywide planning - Countywide Planning Policies (CPPs) and growth targets - will be particularly influential in helping shape the City's upcoming 2024-44 Comprehensive Plan Update.
+These two policy initiatives are summarized below.